ethereum/ethereum-org-website/src/content/dvt/index.md

 ### Staking as a service (SaaS) {#saas}

-Staking providers and institutions managing many validators can leverage DVT to mitigate the risks associated with large-scale single validator instance setups.
-By distributing their infrastructure, they can introduce redundancy to their operations and diversify their infrastructure components to achieve greater performance and eliminate single points of failure in any single location or client type.
+Operators (such as staking pools and institutional stakers) managing many validators can use DVT to reduce their risk.
+By distributing their infrastructure, they can add redundancy to their operations and diversify their infrastructure.

 Staking providers invest heavily to work around operational costs in development, DevOps, and comprehensive insurance policies.
 With DVT, responsibility is distributed between nodes, resulting in much lower operational risk and expense.